eM8AOfvnKTpQh/HDTX/README.md

 ```

 - For each machine in the compute pool: After loading database tables in the memory pool, we run a benchmark, e.g., SmallBank.

 ```sh
 $ cd hdtx
 $ cd ./build/compute_pool/run
 $ ./run smallbank hdtx 16 8 # run hdtx with 16 threads and each thread spawns 8 coroutines
 ```

-# Acknowledgments

-We sincerely thank the following open source repos that help us shorten the developing process

-- [FORD](https://github.com/minghust/ford): We build our system based on **FORD** to simplify the development cycle.